 Today I will be reviewing a book by, about, and for men.
 It was written by Robert A. Glover, a real psychotherapist—presumably; his bio attests a PhD in family and marriage therapy and years of clinical practice, although I found no appreciable research publication history (a point that will become relevant).
 The book, No More Mr. Nice Guy (in reference to the sarcastic “Nice Guy” trope), is not a peer-reviewed academic work but a pop-market advice-manual.
 It has companion guides and workbooks that go along with it, but I did not consult them.
 I am here reviewing just the one book, which proposes a particular psychology of men, or at least of a particular kind of man (although it hedges on whether there even are any other kind of men but Nice Guys and ex-Nice-Guys).
 Glover also published a book of dating advice for men (which I have not read), and pretty much runs his life as a high-priced self-help guru for men.
 I am always extremely skeptical of sources like this (for reasons I’ll illustrate shortly).
 But I was hired by a patron to review it, specifically to see (1) if my life experience jibed with what the book says (especially as a feminist and polyamorous man with a substantial relationship history to call upon), but, more importantly, (2) how it fares in light of what I deem essential principles of epistemology and critical thinking.
-I’ve covered similar subjects before in How to Do Men’s Rights Rightly and Jordan Peterson Is a Crank.
+I’ve covered similar subjects before in How to Do Men’s Rights Rightly and Jordan Peterson Is a Crank (and more since).
 But here we dive straight into a supposed “psychology of men” offered by a man with a plan.

 Is There Really Even a Psychology?